mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 ## Page size

 - The default page size is `100`, you can change this value with the `pageSize` prop.
-- You can configure the possible page size the end-users can choose from with the `rowsPerPageOptions` prop.
+- You can configure the possible page size the user can choose from with the `rowsPerPageOptions` prop.

 {{"demo": "pages/components/data-grid/pagination/SizePaginationGrid.js"}}